smartdevicelink/sdl_evolution/proposals/NNNN-atf_security_proposal.md

 ## Introduction

 This proposal describes support of security sessions in ATF(Automated test framework).
-ATF should be able to test security SDL feature.
+ATF should be able to test SDL security feature.

-Main ATF features for checking security feature:
+Main ATF features for checking SDL security feature:
  - Support of secure sessions
  - Support of testing broken handshake
  - Support of sendng raw data in secure chanel